CGJackson/Compi/README.md

-# Kumquat
+# Compi
 Performs efficient complex valued numerical integration of real varaibles in python.

 Essentially a wrapper for the C++ Boost numerical quadriture package

 ## Requirements

-Kumquat requires Python 3.7 or later and C++ boost version 1.66.0 or later.
+Compi requires Python 3.7 or later and C++ boost version 1.66.0 or later.
 It requires a C++ compiler compatable with the C++17 or later.

 ## Installation

-To install Kumquat simply clone the repository, navigate to its location and run
+To install Compi simply clone the repository, navigate to its location and run
 ```bash
 $ python setup.py
 ```

-Kumquat requires C++ boost to be installed.
+Compi requires C++ boost to be installed.
 If the setup script is unable to locate the required header files, it will ask for a filepath to their location.
 The latest version of Boost can be found at https://www.boost.org/.

 ## Integration Routines